Holic75/Baldurs-gate-dnd-3.5/README.md

 - Barkskin now gives +3 bonus to AC (+4 at level 7, +5 at level 13) which is cumulative with everything else and +1 bonus to saving throws (except vs. Spell)
 - Flame Blade spell was removed, it is now repalced with druid only Flame Weapon spell which makes target deal +1d6 fire damage bonus on every attack for the duration of the spell
 - Goodberries now heal 3 HP each when eaten
-- Spiritual Hammer is now a throwing weapon with +1 ench, THAC0 and Damage bonus per 3 caster levels (up to +5 at lvl 15)
+- Spiritual Hammer is now a throwing weapon with +1 enchatment, THAC0 and Damage bonus per 3 caster levels (up to +5 at lvl 15)
 - Draw Upon Holy Might now gives 1+1/per 5 caster level bonus to STE, DEX and CON (up to +5 at level 20)
 - Aid's +1 THACO bonus is now cumulative with bless ,also bonus HP are increased to +5 +1/caster level (up to 15)
 - Seeking sword now gives only +1 APR (instead of 2) and is now 3rd level War Domain Spell